Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Global webs

 For an example, in Figure \ref{fig:example-web} we show a web on the once punctured torus, which has four components consisting of two tri-valent graphs and two curves.

-\begin{definition} Two webs $W$ and $W^\prime$ on the surface $\surf$ are \textit{parallel-equivalent} if $W$ can be taken to $W^\prime$, preserving orientation, by a sequence of moves of the following two types: \begin{enumerate} \item an \textit{isotopy} of the web, namely a smoothly varying family of webs; \item a \textit{global parallel-move}, exchanging two closed curves that together form the boundary of an embedded annulus $A$ in the surface $\surf$; see Figure \ref{fig:parallel-move}. \end{enumerate} In this case, we say that the webs $W$ and $W^\prime$ belong to the same \textit{parallel-equivalence class}. \end{definition}
+\begin{definition} Two webs $W$ and $W^\prime$ on the surface $\surf$ are \textit{parallel-equivalent} if $W$ can be taken to $W^\prime$, preserving orientation, by a sequence of moves of the following two types: \begin{enumerate} \item an \textit{isotopy} of the web, namely a smoothly varying family of webs; \item a \textit{global parallel-move}, exchanging two loops that together form the boundary of an embedded annulus $A$ in the surface $\surf$; see Figure \ref{fig:parallel-move}. \end{enumerate} In this case, we say that $W$ and $W^\prime$ belong to the same \textit{parallel-equivalence class} $[W] = [W^\prime]$. \end{definition}

 Intuitively, we think of parallel-equivalent as meaning homotopic on the surface.